endeavouros-team/endeavouros-DE-fixes/mate/README.md

 Mate take overrides but uses also defaults under `/usr/share/mate-*`

-**Currently** we ochange terminal config to not use default theming color scheme so we can use `dconf write` command:
+**Currently** we change terminal config to not use default theming color scheme so we can use `dconf write` command:

 `dconf write /org/mate/terminal/profiles/default/use-theme-colors false`